ietf-teep/architecture/draft-ietf-teep-architecture.md

 In Intel Software Guard Extensions (SGX), the Untrsuted Application and TA are typically bound into the same binary (Case 2).
 The TA is compiled into the Untrusted Application binary using SGX tools, and exists in the binary as a shared library (.so or .dll).
-The Untrusted Application loads the TA into an SGX enclave when the client needs the TA.
+The Untrusted Application loads the TA into an SGX enclave when the Untrusted Application needs the TA.
 This organization makes it easy to maintain compatibility between the Untrusted Application and the TA, since they are updated together.
 It is entirely possible to create an Untrusted Application that loads an external TA into an SGX enclave and use that TA (Case 3).
 In this case, the Untrusted Application would require a reference to an external